Dynatrace/dynatrace-configuration-as-code/.run/README.md

 To not accidentally check in any modifications copy the files out of the shared/ folder into the .run/ folder - modifications should then apply to the upper level configuration files and not change those in shared/.

+Note: If you checked out the project in a custom-named folder, you might need to adjust the `<module name>` tag of each run configuration to match with the project folder name.

 Please be mindful about checking in any changes to run configurations - by default this folder is .gitignored anyway - this is really just meant as a shared basis.